 Entrepreneurs who make an investment in a commercial enterprise in the U.S. and who plan to create or preserve 10 or more permanent full-time jobs for U.S. workers are eligible to apply for legal permanent residence (a green card) through an EB-5 investor visa.
 A commercial enterprise is defined by the United States Citizenship and Immigration Services (USCIS) as a for-profit entity formed for the ongoing conduct of lawful business, including a sole proprietorship, a partnership, a holding company, a joint venture, a corporation, or any publicly or privately owned business trust or entity.

 In order to qualify for an EB-5 visa, the entrepreneur is required to invest a minimum of $500,000 in a targeted employment area, which is generally a rural or high unemployment area, or $1 million anywhere in the United States.
+For any petition received by USCIS after November 21, 2019, these amounts will increase to $900,000 in a targeted employment area and $1.8 million anywhere else.
+Targeted employment areas are defined as areas that have an unemployment rate that is at least 150 percent of the national average, or areas that are outside a metropolitan statistical area or the borders of any city or town with at least 20,000 residents.
 The investment capital cannot be borrowed.
 Once this type of investment is made, the USCIS office grants conditional permanent residence to the individual.

 The investor’s spouse and unmarried children under 21 years of age may be included in the EB-5 investor visa petition.
-It is important to note that the investor and his or her dependents do not count towards the 10 full-time employees even if they do work at the enterprise of the investor.
+Under the rules that go into effect on November 21, 2019, they will need to submit separate petitions to remove the conditions on their initial two-year period of residency unless the investor included them in their own petition to remove the conditions. if It is important to note that the investor and his or her dependents do not count towards the 10 full-time employees even if they do work at the enterprise of the investor.

 E-1 Treaty Traders Visas